AILab-CVC/SEED/README.md

   --save_path log/seed_vicuna-7b_lora_pretrain/checkpoint-merged-10000
 ```

 6. Pre-process the instruction tuning data by converting images into discrete tokens.
-For example,
+(You first need to convert the data into JSON format, with each line of the JSON containing "image" (the path of the image), "question", and "answer".)
 ```bash
 python3 src/tools/extract_image_ids_to_torchdata_parallel_qa.py \
   --tokenizer configs/tokenizer/seed_llama_tokenizer.yaml \